Submitting Contributed Paper Abstracts

 Typically, contributed paper sessions do not provide Internet connections for presenters.
 The section sponsoring the session must make a special request.
 Presenters are highly encouraged to make use of downloaded, static copies of web pages in presentations rather than live Internet demonstrations.
-The cost for an Internet connection is approximately $800.
-Phone line connections are approximately $200.
+The cost for an Internet connection is approximately $375.
 All questions about ordering these connections should be directed to Brenda Dreier.

 18. How can I show off our new website without a live Internet connection?